Sid10july/cse15l-lab-reports/Lab2.md

 ![Image](StringServer_implementation3.png)

 The back end of what happens when one word is added to the url using /add-message?s=<stting> can be summed up in a few steps:
-  1. First, the class StringServer calls the Handeler class (This is the class shown above)
+  1. First, the class StringServer calls the Handeler class
   2. Then the Handler checks the url for the following query:"/add-message"
   3. If the url is typed in correctly, i.e. /add-message?s=<stting>, then the string after the "=" is added to the ArrayList toRetain.
 Else the program will return a 404 error
   4. Finally using the .toString() method, the string array is turned into a string and the brackets "[" & "]" are replaced with empty spaces using the .replace() method